 Quite a number of crypto assets have inflationary mechanisms designed into them.
 For example, every year, new Bitcoin gets created and released into circulation.
-Over time, if you hold your Bitcoin, you'll get diluted down in terms of the total percentage of Bitcoins you earn.
+Over time, if you hold your Bitcoin, you'll be diluted down in terms of the total percentage of Bitcoins you own in the network.
 Earning interest on your Bitcoin allows you to stay ahead of the inflation and accumulate more BTC.

 The same can be said for other crypto assets such as Ethereum, Chainlink, and others.
 By earning yield on your crypto assets, you'll be able to maintain or even grow your percentage ownership of all coins in circulation.

-Crypto economics aside, if you're a long term hodler (holder) of a crypto asset, why not use it to earn more crypto on top of what you already own?
-Compared to traditional markets, the yield rates in crypto are significantly higher.
+Crypto economics aside, if you're a long-term hodler (holder) of a crypto asset, why not use it to earn more crypto on top of what you already own?
+Earning yield on your digital assets is a great way to grow your investment portfolio passively.

-We always advise you to do your own research when it comes to yield earning products and services in crypto.
-Always go with reputable companies and services that have the proper regulatory licenses to operate with cryptocurrencies.
+We always advise you to do your research on yield-earning products and services in crypto.
+Always use reputable companies and services with the proper regulatory licenses to operate with cryptocurrencies.

 What are the risks associated with a crypto interest account?

 While crypto interest accounts offer an attractive way to grow your crypto portfolio passively, there are some risks you should be mindful of.
 The biggest risk is that you're no longer in direct custody of your assets when you deposit your digital assets into a crypto exchange platform.
 You risk losing your digital assets if the platform goes bankrupt or insolvent.